Online Sports Betting in

 The road to legal sports betting in Iowa

 Iowa’s successful sports betting bill was actually the product of previous Senate submissions.
 However, in reality, the history of SF617 is the only thing that matters for sports fans and Iowa bookmakers.

-February 2019 – SF366 was submitted to the Iowa Senate on February 25 as a way of introducing sports betting, tax and a regulatory framework.
-The bill was read for the first time under Rule 28 and added to the calendar.
-On the same day, it received a recommendation from the Committee.
+SF366 was submitted to the Iowa Senate on February 25 as a way of introducing sports betting, tax, and a regulatory framework.
+It received a recommendation from the Committee the same day.
 By February 26, SF366 was referred to the Ways and Means under Committee under Senate Rule 38.

 Just seven days after clearing the Senate, Gov. Reynolds put pen to paper and made legal sports betting in Iowa a reality.

-August 2019 – The first sportsbooks in Iowa were launched on August 15, 2019.
-Several of them opened retail only sportsbooks, however, others launched mobile sports betting apps in Iowa that same day.
+The first sportsbooks in Iowa were launched on August 15, 2019.
+Several of them opened retail-only sportsbooks, however, others launched mobile sports betting apps in Iowa that same day.
 William Hill was the first major online operator to open for business in the state, but more operators are expected to join the Iowa sports betting industry over time.

 Iowa Sports Betting FAQ